csswizardry/csswizardry.github.com/_posts/2014-06-23-vim-for-people-who-think-things-like-vim-are-weird-and-hard.md

 The need for modes might feel quite odd, but a lot of developers—myself included—don’t _just_ write code: we read it, we scan it, we review it, we check it.
-Command mode is a mode that I spend a _lot_ of time in.
+Normal mode is a mode that I spend a _lot_ of time in.
 It provides me with a way to quickly look through large (and small) amounts of code very effectively.
 For example, I can page forward or backward through a large file using `Ctrl+f` and `Ctrl+b` respectively; I can jump my cursor